-As a social worker and therapist, Taeko previously worked in a variety of fields such as suicide intervention, sexual health and HIV/AIDS counselling, family violence, human trafficking, and worked with and advocated for specific target groups such as youth, women of colour and LGBTIQ+ clients.
+As a social worker and therapist, Taeko previously worked in a variety of fields such as suicide intervention, sexual health and HIV/AIDS counselling, family violence, and human trafficking.
+She has also worked with, and advocated for specific target groups such as youth, women of color, and LGBTIQ+ clients.

-Other clinical interests include adolescent mental health, trauma, anxiety and depression, family/intimate partner violence, grief and loss, chronic pain and stress management, cultural adjustment and identity issues.
+Her clinical interests include adolescent mental health, trauma, anxiety and depression, family/intimate partner violence, grief and loss, chronic pain and stress management, cultural adjustment, and identity issues.

 Taeko Yamada obtained her Master of Social Work from Monash University in Melbourne, Australia in 2007, and also completed a Graduate Diploma in Family Therapy in 2012.
 Taeko is a bilingual (English/Japanese) social worker who has more than 12 years of experience working in Australia and in Japan.
 She is a member of the Australian Association of Social Workers, the World Professional Association for Transgender Health, and the Japanese Society of Gender Identity Disorder.
 Most recently, she worked for Monash Health Gender Clinic in Australia until 2019 and is keen to continue supporting trans and gender diverse individuals and families as well as the LGBTIQ+ community in Japan.

 Outside of therapy, she also has a hobby job as a fitness instructor and is beginning her training in hypnotherapy.